takasoft/takasoft.github.io/_posts/2018-04-11-ncur-primer-server.md

 It was a truely facinating experience to talk to various presenters and widen my perspective.

-The tool is currently available <a href="http://18.219.153.20/primer-server" target="_blank">here</a>.
-It is still work in progress and the updates are made constantly.

-The source code is up on <a href="https://github.com/vollbrechtlab" target="_blank">our GitHub repo</a>.
+The source code is up on <a href="https://github.com/vollbrechtlab/primer-server" target="_blank">our GitHub repo</a>.

 Here is the actual poster I presented.
 Click image to download.